-I’m just back from a 2 week vacation where finally, for the first time in nearly a year, I had time to read books.
+I’m just back from a 2 week vacation where finally, for the first time in nearly a year, I had time to read books while relaxing in my Rattan Outdoor Dining Set and drinking some fine tea.
 While I promised myself ahead of time that those books would not be related to e-commerce or retail, one of them was, and I am thankful that I allowed myself to break the “no working on vacation” rule.

 Robert Spector’s book ” The Mom & Pop Store: How the Unsung Heroes of the American Economy Are Surviving and Thriving” is well worth reading by anyone in e-commerce, retail, marketing or customer care.
 While the book centers on the challenges and triumphs of small local brick and mortar businesses, there are lessons to be gleaned for anyone who interacts with customers in any channel (especially e-commerce, where personal connections with customers are unfortunately rare).

 Drawing from his own personal experience working in his family’s “Mom & Pop” meat business, Spector explores the history and perspectives of dozens of small merchants from grocers to jewelers to booksellers to restaurateurs.
 They range from century old legacy family businesses to 1st generation entrepreneurial ventures.

 These business owners are passionate, innovative, resilient, service oriented and deeply involved in their communities.
 No strangers to change, many of them are operating successful e-commerce stores in addition to their core brick and mortar businesses.